 In addition to the mic inputs and preamps, interfaces can have any combination of other I/O, all useful for different purposes.
 Here’s a quick rundown on each type.

 Instrument inputs, also called Hi-Z inputs, are for signals stronger than the ones that come from mics, but weak enough that they still need some boosting.
 Z stands for ohms, which measure impedance.
-The most common use for a Hi-Z input is connecting an electric or acoustic/electric guitar directly into the interface.
+The most common use for a Hi-Z input is connecting an electric guitar, bass or acoustic-electric directly into the interface.

 Line inputs, or line ins, are for signals with voltage high enough that they don’t need extra boosting.
-If you have an electric guitar already running through a preamp, you can use the line output to connect the preamp to your audio interface.
-It's also the right input for a DJ console, or pretty much any gear with a line-level output.
-Line ins can also help future-proof your rig.
-If you run out of mic inputs, for instance, you can connect an external mic preamp through a line-level connection.
-Many new synths and electronic drum kits offer digital output over USB or S/PDIF, but for those that don't, you can connect to the analog line inputs of your interface.
+If you have an electric guitar already running through a preamp, you can use the line output from the pre to connect it to your audio interface.
+It’s also the right input for a DJ console or pretty much any gear with a line-level output, including synthesizers and electronic drum kits.

-Line outputs can output line-level analog signals at high voltage.
+Likewise, line outs can output line-level analog signals at high voltage.
 If you want to use pedals and rack effects while mixing, these will come in handy.
-You can output the sound as an analog signal (re-converted from digital), run it though your external processing gear, then send it back to the interface with the line input.
+You can output the sound as an analog signal (reconverted from digital), run it through your external processing gear, then send it back to the interface with the line input.
 You can also use these line outs to connect to powered studio monitors or amplifiers.

 Converters